sgabre/DevContainer/doc/idea.md

 <<It shall give an overview about the sub-system impacted by this documentation and should be have a reference to the architecture document, using the same denomination.>>

+Functional Requirements

+<<List the functional requirements associated sort by this feature.
+The requirements that are Risk Control Measures should be specifically identified.
+Include error handling requirements: how the software shall respond to anticipated system errors or use errors.>>

 # Format d'un requirement